 Source: Wikipedia, Victoria

-Awareness of the Spanish technology and willingness to use it, as well as the very different Jesuit approach used by Father Juan Baptista de Seguera, must have affected the way Powhatan dealt with the English who arrived in 1607.
-The Chickahominy remembered it, perhaps because one of their hunting parties was the victim of the Spanish retaliation in 1572.7
+Awareness of the Spanish technology and willingness to use it, as well as the dealings with Father Juan Baptista de Seguera, must have affected the way Powhatan dealt with the English who arrived in 1607.
+The Chickahominy remembered it, perhaps because one of their hunting parties was the victim of the Spanish retaliation in 1572.8

-One especially-intriguing possibility is that the Native American memory of Europeans in Tidewater Virginia was was first-hand in 1607.
-It is possible that Opechancanough, the war chief under Powhatan and organizer of major attacks in 1622 and 1644, was the same person as Paquiquino.
-Paquiquino was seized by the Spanish as a young man in 1561, and Opechancanough was thought to be 100 years old in 1646.
+One especially-intriguing but unlikely possibility is that the Native American memory of Europeans in Tidewater Virginia was first-hand in 1607.
+It is possible that Opechancanough, the war chief under Powhatan and organizer of major attacks in 1622 and 1644, was the same person as Paquiquino/Don Luis.
+He had been seized by the Spanish as a young man in 1561, and Opechancanough was thought to be 100 years old in 1646.

 If Opechancanough was Paquiquino/Don Luis, he would have been nearly 100 years old before the Engish murdered him in retaliation for leading a major uprising in 1644.
 More likely, Paquiquino/Don Luis died in the gap between the departure of the Spanish in 1572 and the arrival of the English in 1607.
 The memory of the Ajacan settlement and the Spanish attack in 1572, rare events in Tidewater Virginia, still would have affected the Native American reaction to the settlement at Jamestown.